openlookeng/hetu-core/hetu-docs/en/connector/system.md

 Configuration
 -------------

-The System connector doesn\'t need to be configured: it is automatically available via a catalog named `system`.
+The System connector doesn't need to be configured: it is automatically available via a catalog named `system`.

 Using the System Connector
 --------------------------